 - Change in the normal walking pattern which may cause a domino effect of pain in the ankle and knee joints

 A sprained foot may seem like a minor injury but if not well treated, it may stop you from performing your daily activities, especially if you are into sports and may go on to cause pain at the ankle and knee joints.
+It’s best to seek medical attention as soon as possible to get it properly treated.

 How helpful was this post?